jessejohns/mss/README.md

 were developed on an as-needed basis with hopes of expanding them; however, my work with Serpent has come mostly to a close, so I am sharing the scripts with the community.

+Please note that many scripts will be broken as I make the transition.  jj,29.4.2014

 Installation
 ========